Predator-Prey Simulation

-Your lab table represents your ecosystem (please clear all objects)
+Your lab table or desk will represent your ecosystem (Please clear all objects, such as purses and backpacks)

 2. Toss 1 predator onto the table (evenly dispersed) and attempt to make the